Normex/TagCheckerPI/README.md

 Plug-in for Adobe Acrobat.
 Checking and fixing pdf files for the purpose of PDF Techniques Accessibility LWG.
 The plug-in should address the technical problems to be avoided in all sample files created.

 The current implementation is able to:
-* Align Strucuture Elements with Containter types
+* Align Strucuture Elements with Container types
 * Remove empty Class Map
 * Remove empty Role Map
 * Remove empty ID Tree